Dovecot Studios after Leon Kossoff

 Study from ‘Minerva Protects Pax from Mars’ by Rubens, 2021

 Woven by Naomi Robertson, David Cochrane and Emma Jo Webster

 A monumental piece, this is the first time an artwork by the expressionist painter Leon Kossoff (1926-2019) has been translated into tapestry.
-The commission will take one year to weave and has restarted the tapestry studio after the restrictions imposed by COVID-19.
+The commission took one year to weave and restarted the tapestry studio after the restrictions imposed by COVID-19.

-While Kossoff’s expressive and assertive brushstrokes and the depth of his palette pose a new creative challenge for the Studios, his majestic painting will allow the team of weavers to highlight their own expressive skills and to experiment with both texture and colour on a huge scale.
+While Kossoff’s expressive and assertive brushstrokes and the depth of his palette pose a new creative challenge for Dovecot, his majestic painting allowed the team of weavers to highlight their own expressive skills and to experiment with both texture and colour on a huge scale.

-The project is a collaboration with Parabola, the visionary developer behind the creation of Edinburgh Park, a new public realm in the west of the city where the tapestry will ultimately hang.
+This project was a collaboration with the Leon Kossoff Artistic Estate, Piano Nobile gallery, and Parabola, the visionary developer behind the creation of Edinburgh Park, a new public realm in the west of the city where the tapestry now hangs.
 This commission represents the importance of tapestry as a public artform in Scotland and is a statement of intent for Edinburgh.

 Images: Leon Kossoff Study from ‘Minerva Protects Pax from Mars’ by Rubens (1981) Leon Kossoff Artist Trust, courtesy of Piano Nobile, Robert Travers (Works of Art) Ltd. | Leon Kossoff and Dovecot Studios, Minerva protects Pax from Mars, 2020-21.
 Andy J Mather Photography, Edinburgh Parks Photographer in Residence as part of their commitment to encourage emerging artists in and around Edinburgh.